FileOnQ/Imaging.Raw/BUILDING.md

 dotnet build src/FileOnQ.Imaging.Raw/FileOnQ.Imaging.Raw.csproj
 ```

+### Troubleshooting

+If after doing all of the above and compiling is causing errors.
+Try opening a developer command prompt as admin, navigate to the repo's root directory and run `msbuild /p:Platform="x64"` or `msbuild /p:Platform="x86"`

 ## Build Scripts and Structure

 The entire build process is orchestrated from `FileOnQ.Imaging.Raw.csproj` which includes downloading and compiling third party libraries.
 During the build you'll need to clone several git repositories and compile them.
 This leverages a combination of dotnet build targets and bat files.
 The build targets can be found in the `src/FileOnQ.Imaging.Raw/Build` directory.
 The build scripts or batch files can be found in the `build` directory.